 Tobi (aka Allison Daniel) is a Magical Experience Designer, Director, and Physical Performer with a rich background of training in Puppetry, Mime, Clown, Mask and Acrobatics.
-She attended L’école Internationale de Théâtre LASSAAD in Brussels ( 2 year Lecoq based conservatory program with Lassaad Sadi and Norman Taylor) and is also graduate of the Flying Actors Conservatory program (James Donlon, Leonard Pitt), as well as Sandglass Puppetry manipulation intensive (Eric Bass, Ines Zeller Bass), and the Clown Conservatory program at Circus Center in San Francisco (Joe Dieffenbacher, Dan Griffiths) where she went on to teach.
+Tobi attended L’école Internationale de Théâtre LASSAAD in Brussels, a 2 year Lecoq based conservatory program (Lassaad Sadi and Norman Taylor).
+They are graduate of the Flying Actors Conservatory program (James Donlon, Leonard Pitt), as well as Sandglass puppetry manipulation intensive (Eric Bass, Ines Zeller Bass), and the Clown Conservatory program at Circus Center in San Francisco (Joe Dieffenbacher, Dan Griffiths) where Tobi continued on to teach puppetry and acrobatics.

 While attending Illinois State University majoring in scenic costume design Tobi additionally created their own focus in puppetry design.
 Upon graduating they moved to Chicago and designed and built (as well as sometimes performing or directing) puppets for many of Chicago’s theatre companies.
 These include The Joffrey Ballet, The Marriott Theatre of Lincolnshire, Chicago Dramatist, Blair Thomas and Redmoon Theatre.
 The Puppets they build are as varied as the performances for which they were created.
 They have built 7 inch tall musical mice, to a six and a half foot tall “space bear” body puppet, and many in between and beyond.

 Special Recognitions Include: